olebole/irafdoc/doc/softools.rmfiles.rst

   	cl&gt; rmfiles -v pkg .o .e .a .hd
   </pre>
   <p>
-  2. Strip the entire IRAF system, using the program in file <tt>"hlib$stripper"</tt>.
+  2. Strip the entire IRAF system, using the program in file <span style="font-family: monospace;">"hlib$stripper"</span>.
   The use of the $ in the filename here could cause problems on some systems since <i>rmfiles</i> is a foreign task.
   </p>